'The Invisibles' Reveals How Some Jews Survived Nazi Germany By Hiding In Plain Sight

 But she calls Berlin her secret garden.

 "I can't forget the time I lived in Berlin," she says.
-"I lost my parents and my grandmother was deported.
+"I lost my parents, and my grandmother was deported.
 I started another life here and lived on the margins.
 It's not possible to strike that from my life."

 Lévy says she has no bitterness — only gratitude for the extraordinary people who helped her stay alive.